 Primary immunodeficiency makes it harder for your body to fight off infections, which can affect life expectancy for some people.
 You may get sick more often or have more severe infections than other people do.
-Treatment options include regular infusions to help your immune system work better.
+Treatment options for PI include regular infusions to help your immune system work better.
 These treatments may require frequent visits to a healthcare facility.
 The costs of these medications and visits can add up.

 Some people with PI may qualify for disability benefits in the United States.
 You might qualify because of your symptoms, the side effects of treatment, or the time and effort your care requires.
 Here’s what you need to know.